 You don’t have to be their biological or adopted parent yet, but there’s a child near you

-This got me thinking and I was almost quick to get into defense mode and say “I don’t have daily contact with people’s children” then I remembered I have over 50 students in my care every day.
+This got me thinking and I got defensive and blurted out loud “I don’t have daily contact with people’s children” then I remembered I have over 50 students in my care every day.

 Yes, I’m a teacher, an English teacher.
 My duty since January 2017 when I decided to serve my country.
 I have the best class ever, SS2 students.
 The guys who think they’ve arrived.
-They think they’re the “shit” and all that when they’ve really not seen anything yet.
+They think they’re the “shit” but they’ve not seen anything yet.
 We all thought so once until life proved us wrong.

 Initially, I thought I wouldn’t survive because I had never taught a day in my life.
 I remembered how students gave corpers a hard time when I was in school.
-Thankfully haven’t had that experience, my students have been cooperative so far.
+Thankfully, I haven’t had that experience, my students have been cooperative so far.

 It sure is my business.
 This reminds me of Proverbs 22:6 (NIV) Start children off on the way they should go, and even when they are old they will not turn from it.
 The whole idea is to start them off on the right path; the rest they’ll figure out as they grow.
 Nobody said it will be easy, nothing good ever came easy.
 Your task is only complete when there has been a paradigm shift in their lives.